Cover photo by John Wilkinson.

 Habitat

-Recorded from rocky rivers and streams in well-wooded or forested environments.
-Favours flowing water with large rocks and nearby cover in the form of shady vegetation and reeds.
+The Eastern Scissortail is recorded from rocky rivers and streams in well-wooded or forested environments.
+It favours flowing water with large rocks and nearby cover in the form of shady vegetation and reeds.

 Photo by Andries DeVries